Mikehey265/DOTS/README.md

 # DOTS

+## Player Movement System

+- **PlayerAuthoring.cs**: Defines the player authoring component in the Unity Editor and sets basic attributes for the player such as projectile prefab and movement speed.
+Baker then converts the authoring component into ECS entities.
+- **PlayerComponent.cs**: This defines the ECS player components.
+- **PlayerInputSystem.cs**: Manages player input through Unity's new input system.
+It initializes input actions and listens for movement and shooting inputs.
+This system ensures the player entity responds to both movement and shooting inputs from the player.
+- **PlayerMovementSystem.cs**: Controls the player's movement based on input and constraints within the screen bounds.
+This system runs before the transform system to update the player's position each frame.
+- **ResetInpuSystem.cs**: This script is responsible for resetting the FireProjectileTag at the end of each frame.

+## Projectile System

+- **FireProjectileSystem.cs**: This script is responsible for instantiating projectiles when the FireProjectileTag is present on a player entity.
+- **ProjectileAuthoring.cs**: Responsible for converting the authoring component into an ECS component during the baking process.
+- **ProjectileMoveSystem.cs**: Handles the movement of projectile entities during runtime.

+The projectile firing and movement logic are handled in an efficient and modular manner using Unity’s ECS.
+The process begins when the player fires a projectile, triggering the FireProjectileSystem, which instantiates a projectile at the player’s location using a prefab.
+The speed and movement behavior of the projectile are defined by the ProjectileAuthoring component and baked into ECS components via ProjectileAuthoringBaker.
+Once instantiated, the projectile’s movement is handled by the ProjectileMoveSystem, which updates the projectile's position each frame based on its speed.

 ## Meteor Spawning System

 The system consists of two components and systems that handle the spawning, movement, and management of meteors using Unity's ECS and Burst Compiler.